ePages-de/epages-devportal/_posts/2018/2018-03-01-web-api-meetup.md

 Having this kind of a static documentation is great, but we would like to come up with an interactive documentation in the nearer future.
 For this approach, RAML seems to be a great choice from developer perspective.
 The reasons for RAML and the possibilities it offers has been part two the presentation.
-If you are more interested in this part, just check the [presentation slides](https://mduesterhoeft.github.io/spring-restdocs-raml-talk) and get some more ideas of what is planned or check our blog post about [RESTful API documentation with Spring REST Docs and RAML](https://developer.epages.com/blog/api-experience/restful-api-documentation-with-spring-rest-docs-and-raml/).
+If you are more interested in this part, just check the [presentation slides](https://mduesterhoeft.github.io/spring-restdocs-raml-talk) and get some more ideas of what is planned, or check our blog post about [RESTful API documentation with Spring REST Docs and RAML](https://developer.epages.com/blog/api-experience/restful-api-documentation-with-spring-rest-docs-and-raml/).

-So next to all these interesting information, both, from technical and from technical writing perspective, what else came up to my mind?
+So next to all these interesting information, both, from developer and from technical writing perspective, what else came up to my mind?
 In my opinion, this meetup has been a great chance to present our approach, get some feedback and have a chat about it over some delicious snacks and drinks.
 I've noticed, that the attendees have been quite interested and that getting some feedback always helps to improve and realize different mindsets.
 That's why I've become a meetup fan 🙂!